MSMcDowall/CharacteristicSubstructure/README.md

     draw_molecule.py uses the NetworkX package and Matplotlib to draw the molecules including vertex and edge labels

+    pubchem_retrieval.py uses the PubChemPy wrapper to retrieve the smiles files from a set of molecule CID

 ###tests Folder:

     Unit Tests:
-        unit tests on the graph.py and molecule.py files as well as the basic functions in algorithm.py
+        unit tests on the graph.py and molecule.py files

     Feature Tests:
         feature tests that ensure smiles_parser.py and algorithm.py produce the correct results